 Most of the shops take credit cards - but make sure to bring cash as some do not.

-We're starting in this Albanian-owned shop for burek, an Albanian baked snack made with delicate phyllo dough.
+We're starting in this Albanian-owned shop for burek, an Albanian-baked snack made with delicate phyllo dough.

-Ground beef, spinach, and cheese are served in pie-like slices and the pumpkin (image on the right and our favorite) is served in individual crescents.
+Ground beef, spinach, and cheese are served in pie-like slices and the pumpkin (our favorite) is served in individual crescents.

 Let the ‘Godfather’ hero, layered with Hot Soppressata, Fried Eggplant, Ham Cappicola, Provolone Cheese, and Hot Peppers make you an offer you can’t refuse.

 The name of this shop tells you what this store is all about -- handmade fresh mozzarella.